Updated on October 9, 2024

 The first step is to educate yourself about your state laws.
 When does a guest become a tenant?
 What rights does the guest have once they’re deemed a tenant under the law?

 Under most state laws, a guest can claim tenant rights after renting a property for a certain period of time.
-In some states it’s 30 days, and in others it’s 14 total days over six months, for example.
-If your guest becomes considered a tenant under the law, then you may have to go through a lengthy eviction process to get them out of your property.
+In some states, it’s 30 days; in others, it’s 14 total days over six months, for example.
+If your guest becomes considered a tenant under the law, you may have to go through a lengthy eviction process to get them out of your property.
 Many of today’s squatters are scam artists who have learned how to take advantage of tenant-landlord laws like these to commandeer your property.

 The laws in your state may help you decide whether you want to accept bookings that are longer than your state’s definition.
 You can check your state’s specific laws by going to your state’s revised statutes webpage or referring to the handy chart in this post from Proper Insurance